 We examine, for the U.S. states, the pairwise relationship between NPIs and the growth of COVID-19 confirmed cases by allowing government interventions to affect infections in a heterogeneous manner based on their varying strength.
-Using a two-threshold panel fixed-effects specification and conditioning on a set of regime independent variables such as ESM and climatic conditions we reach a number of findings.
+Using a two-threshold panel fixed-effects specification and conditioning on a set of regime independent variables, such as ESM and climatic conditions, we reach a number of findings.
 First, we identify three distinct regimes of 'low', 'medium' and 'high' severity interventions; interventions have a stronger impact in reducing infections at the 'high' regime.
 Second, ESM are significant in reducing COVID-19 cases growth down over and above the impact of NPIs.
 Third, we identify a negative and significant impact of the climatic conditions on the growth of COVID-19 cases.
 Fourth, counterfactual analysis shows that the actual conducted NPIs significantly reduced the daily average percentage growth of infections by 21.4 percentage points compared to the scenario of no government action.
 At the other extreme, had government NPIs remained at the highest stringency level throughout the sample, the daily average growth of infections would have been lower by 4.9 percentage points.
 Fifth, the implemented ESM reduced the average daily percentage growth of infections by 2.4 percentage points compared to the scenario of no economic support.
 Finally, we find that only NPIs classified at the high regime can reverse the growth rate of infections to a negative one.
-Recent epidemiological developments suggest the existence of a mutated Covid-19 variant with higher transmissibility (Kupferschmidt, 2021).
-It is tempting to argue that stronger government interventions, in excess of the high threshold estimated in this study, might have to be put in place in order to reduce the growth rate of COVID-19 infections not least because such action will arguably restrict the chances of the virus evolving even further.

-Our paper contributes to the understanding of the exact pairwise regimedependent relationship between containment measures and confirmed cases by quantifying in a heterogeneous manner the impact of government interventions on COVID-19 infections.
-Our findings seek to allow policy-makers to timely plan more effective short-run interventions towards handling infections.
-Last but not least, our findings seek to inform policy-makers of how to minimize the negative impact of government stringency on economic activity and achieve cost savings in the health sector and efficient allocation of existing (but nonetheless limited) resources.
+Our paper contributes to the understanding of the exact pairwise regime-dependent relationship between containment measures and confirmed cases by quantifying in a heterogeneous manner the impact of government interventions on COVID-19 infections.
+Our findings seek to allow policymakers to timely plan more effective short-run interventions towards handling infections.
+In addition, our findings seek to inform policymakers of how to minimize the negative impact of government stringency on economic activity and achieve cost savings in the health sector and efficient allocation of existing (but nonetheless limited) resources.